About Racisce Village

 TIP: You can hire cars, bikes and scooters from Korcula Town at a reasonable cost (cars being a little more expensive).
 There are several rental agencies offering this, try Kaleta or Korkyra Info.

 Racisce is small so you can easily walk around the village.
 For sure you will want to head to the beaches of Vaja or Samograd, which are located a little way out of the village.
-You can walk to both of the beaches, cycle or drive (although be cautious driving to Samograd as the track is not always easily passable by road vehicle).
+You can walk to both of the beaches, cycle or drive (although be cautious driving to Samograd as the track is not always easily passable by road vehicles).

 Where to Stay